Hi, I’m Melvin, the sole founder of Greenchild. I’m very excited you’re here and sincerely hope my story inspires you to amplify your life.

 My path began with limited means.
 I’ve always been a hard working, driven individual, although I learned early on that no one was going to clear a path and make it easy for me.

 I decided to put my love of math and science to work by serving my country and enlisting in the U.S. Navy’s nuclear power propulsion program straight out of high school.
-By some stroke of luck and a lot of hard work, I secured an appointment to the United States Naval Academy in Annapolis one year after I enlisted.
+By some stroke of luck and a lot of hard work, I secured an appointment to the United States Naval Academy at Annapolis, Maryland one year after I enlisted.

 I had always done well in school and had a knack for figuring things out - like when I taught myself the C Programming Language from a book when I was 13 years old (WAY before the internet was readily available) - so I was pretty confident the Naval Academy would be right up my alley.
 Turns out, I was in for the biggest challenge of my life.